Dongzhu Xu

 Biography

 Before joining SOAS, Dongzhu completed an MSc in the Political Economy of Late Development at the London School of Economics and Political Science.
-His broader academic interests span development studies, political economy, economic history and African studies, with a particular concern for how colonial legacies, patterns of state formation and external interventions shape contemporary political and economic orders.
-He follows ongoing debates on the energy transition, “critical minerals” and green industrial policy, especially as they relate to mineral-dependent economies in Central and Southern Africa.
+His broader research interests include development studies, political economy, economic history, and African studies.
+He also engages with debates on the energy transition, critical minerals, and green industrial policy, especially in Sub-Saharan African economies

-Alongside his doctoral research, Dongzhu is a regular contributor to the journal of the Institute of Area Studies at Tsinghua University, where he writes on international political economy and regional development, and he participates in the Conflict, Peace and Development research cluster at SOAS.
-He works in Chinese, English and French, can also read and write Spanish, and is developing further language skills to support fieldwork and archival work in Central Africa.
+Alongside his doctoral research, Dongzhu contributes regularly to the journal of the Institute of Area Studies at Tsinghua University and participates in the Conflict, Peace and Development research cluster at SOAS.
+He works in Chinese, English, and French, and can read and write Spanish.

 Key publications